Certifications / Microsoft

 Data Center Firewall

-Running as a virtual appliance at each instance of the Network Controller, the Data Center Firewall allows the security policies of the various resources and networks with the SDN to be managed at an individual level.
+Running as a virtual appliance at each instance of the Network Controller, the Data Center Firewall allows the security policies of the various resources and networks with the SDN to be managed individually.
 The firewall gives providers a single scalable, manageable firewall solution they can deploy for use by all their customers.
-It also allows them to move virtual machines between compute hosts, without fear of disrupting the application's firewall policies.
+It also allows them to move virtual machines between compute hosts without fear of disrupting the application's firewall policies.

 PowerShell

 Finally, our trusty friend PowerShell has not been left behind in the world of SDN.
-You can deploy your SDN infrastructure using PowerShell scripts initializing your network controller VMs with the New-NetworkControllerServer cmdlet to enable the SDN Software Load Balancer.
-You can also use PowerShell scripts to do many other things, including deploying user workloads in order to test and validate your SDN setup, or enabling Site-to-Site Gateways, etc.
+You can deploy your SDN infrastructure using PowerShell scripts, initializing your network controller VMs with the New-NetworkControllerServer cmdlet to enable the SDN Software Load Balancer.
+You can also use PowerShell scripts to do many other things, including deploying user workloads to test and validate your SDN setup or enabling Site-to-Site Gateways, etc.

 Wrapping Up

-The promise of SDN similar to that of server virtualization is that enterprises have much greater flexibility in setting up, changing, managing, and securing their networks in the data center or the cloud, without having to worry (too much) about what the physical network looks like and which products it uses!
-Microsoft has a neat table describing their view of what Microsoft SDN can provide for your business.
+The promise of SDN, similar to that of server virtualization, is that enterprises have much greater flexibility in setting up, changing, managing, and securing their networks in the data center or the cloud without having to worry (too much) about what the physical network looks like and which products it uses!
+Microsoft has a neat table describing its view of what Microsoft SDN can provide for your business.

 If you're on a Microsoft certification track, you should check out Keith Barker's CBT Nuggets video training course: Networking with Windows Server 2016 (Exam 70-741), which is currently in development.
 This course will prepare you for the networking certification exam to become an MCSA: Windows Server 2016 Microsoft Certified Solutions Associate.

 Best of luck with your immersion in SDN!
-Remember to check back frequently with CBT Nuggets for courses to help you get up-to-speed quickly on new Windows Server 2016 and SDN capabilities.
+Remember to check back frequently with CBT Nuggets for courses that will help you quickly get up to speed on new Windows Server 2016 and SDN capabilities.

 Download